A7F/vector_docs/Test/Functions/CAPLfunctionTestAddConstraint.md

   - **0**: Default behavior, entry in test report and setting of the verdict to "fail"
   - **1**: Only an entry in the test report is made, the verdict remains unchanged
   - **2, 3**: reserved
-  - **4**: In addition to the entry in the test report and the setting of the verdict to "fail," the current waiting point is also aborted.
-This behavior was introduced for reasons of compatibility with Version 5.0 and should only be selected in exceptional cases since here after each waiting point a corresponding query must be inserted.

 ## Return Values